Back to Blog

 The Generalist WMS Problem

 When a modern 3PL attempts to scale, they eventually outgrow QuickBooks and spreadsheets.
 The standard move is to license an off-the-shelf Warehouse Management System (WMS).
-However, because SaaS companies must sell to the widest possible market to satisfy venture capital returns, their WMS is built for the "average" warehouse.
+However, because SaaS companies must sell to the widest possible market, their WMS is built for the "average" warehouse—a warehouse that does not exist.

 Key Insight